alemapnil/taipei-day-trip-website/README.md

 * Allocate and associate elastic IP address
 * Go to Security Groups in EC2 and set up inbound rules, which is opening the port 3000, 80, 443, 3306
 * Login EC2 and operate with Linux command line.
-* The project needs to be run with .env file, so operator should ask authour for .env and put .env in a folder
 ### GitHub
 * Install git on EC2
 ```bash